Attack on Convoy BN 7: Red Sea

 The Red Sea is an area of high temperatures and humidity, its coasts vary from desert to high mountain ranges and navigation is fraught with danger from offshore reefs and false horizons caused by atmospheric refraction.
 From May to June 1939, French and British military officials met at Aden to devise a common strategy to retain control of the waters around Italian East Africa if Italy declared war.
 It was expected that Italy could close the Mediterranean to Allied traffic and that supplies to the Middle East would have to be transported via the Red Sea.
-Control of the Gulf of Aden, the Red Sea and the Gulf of Suez at the northern terminus and the maintenance of the bases at Aden and French Somaliland (Djibouti) was equally important but a withdrawal from French and British Somaliland had also be contemplated.
+Control of the Gulf of Aden, the Red Sea and the Gulf of Suez at the northern terminus and the maintenance of the bases at Aden and French Somaliland (Djibouti) was equally important but a withdrawal from French and British Somaliland had also to be contemplated.

-The British-controlled Port Sudan, lay on the west coast of the Red Sea, about halfway [600 nmi] between Suez and the Bab-el-Mandeb Strait (باب المندب, Gate of Tears).
+The British-controlled Port Sudan lay on the west coast of the Red Sea, about halfway [600 nmi] between Suez and the Bab-el-Mandeb Strait (باب المندب, Gate of Tears).
 The Italian port of Massawa in Eritrea was about 350 nmi north and Aden about 100 nmi east of the Bab-el-Mandeb.
 The ports along the coast of Italian Somaliland and the entrance to the Red Sea were to be blockaded (Operation Begum) to prevent the Italians from receiving supplies and reinforcements.
 Allied merchant ships in the Indian Ocean and the Red Sea were to proceed in escorted convoys.
-Naval ships were to sweep mines, patrol the Gulf of Aden and the Bab-el-Mandeb to isolate the Italian Red Sea Flotilla and protect Aden from sorties by Italian ships; the Italian naval bases in Eritrea were to be attacked.
+Naval ships were to sweep mines, patrol the Gulf of Aden and the Bab-el-Mandeb to isolate the Italian Red Sea Flotilla (Flottiglia del mar rosso) and protect Aden from sorties by Italian ships; the Italian naval bases in Eritrea were to be attacked.